NowakArtur97/Global-Terrorism-API/README.md

 The password must meet the following requirements:
 - Must be between 7 and 30 characters long
 - Passwords must match
-- Mustn't contain the username
+- Mustn't contain the user name
 - Mustn't contain spaces
 - Mustn't contain a repetitive string of characters longer than 2 characters
 - Mustn't be on the list of popular passwords